mkmkme/libvalkey/libvalkeycluster/README.md

 $ make stop
 ```

-If you want to set up the Redis clusters manually they should run on localhost
+If you want to set up the Valkey clusters manually they should run on localhost
 using following access ports:

 | Cluster type                                        | Access port |